amazon-connect/amazon-connect-chat-interface/README.md

 +                ParticipantDetails: {
 +                    DisplayName: "replace_with_testing_displayname",
 +                },
-+                SupportedMessagingContentTypes: ["text/plain", "text/markdown"],
++                SupportedMessagingContentTypes: ["text/plain", "text/markdown"]
++                // Required to enable markdown formatting; defaults to plain text regardless of snippet configuration

 +                // Note: Since this request goes to your backend, you can customize the payload structure.
 +                // The above parameters are examples only - you can modify what information is sent from
 +                // the client and handle the actual StartChatContact API parameters on your backend.
-+                // add the paramters depends on use case, check StartChatContact API documentation for more details on parameters
++                // add the paramters depends on use case, check StartChatContact API documentation for more details on parameters.
 +                ....
 +            }),
 +        }).then((res) => {